Skip to main contentSkip to navigation

 No software, driver update, or BIOS setting will fix this.
 The controller is the processor that manages all communication between the NAND flash and the host system.
 When it fails, the drive becomes electrically invisible to the motherboard.
 Your data is still stored on the NAND chips, but nothing can read it through normal channels.

-Professional recovery path: Tools like the PC-3000 SSD utility can interface with the controller at the firmware level, bypass the failed initialization routine, and extract data directly from the NAND.
+Professional recovery path: Tools like the PC-3000 Portable III can interface with the controller at the firmware level, work around the failed initialization routine, and extract data from the NAND.
 In cases where the controller is completely dead, chip-off NAND reading may be an option for older drives without hardware encryption.

 What Not to Do